UnearthedArcana/B_Spells/Log.md

 TO DO 25: Update scroll placement but using ACTION_PHP_EACH by either sphere (fnp) or class (van) rather than file name (i.e. only B_P, etc. nec)

+TO DO 26: Finish Gremlin wand B_WAN17.itm, and the creature as well.

+Version 0.90.00

+2019-12-21

+- Finished fnp priest scroll (specifically scroll placement)

+- Finished normal priest scrolls

+- Wands: Gremlin wand (basic item and description).
+Needs to be actually created, though

 Version 0.89.11

 2019-12-20